What's a Good SAT Score?

 3. Don’t Obsess Over the Numbers

 We’re serious.
-Your SAT score is a significant part of your college application, but it’s not the only part.
+Your SAT score might be a significant part of your college application, but it’s not the only part.
 Even if you get a 1600, there’s no guarantee you’ll get in if the rest of your application doesn’t match what the college is looking for.

 4. Check Average SAT Scores